flavienbwk/book-devops/eng/README.md

 ![Components of an Enterprise Infrastructure.\label{fig:security_parts_software_delivery}](./images/security_parts_software_delivery.jpg)

 <!-- markdownlint-disable MD037 -->
 Development workstations (fig. <spanc/>\ref{fig:security_parts_software_delivery}) are a unique component of our _zero trust_ infrastructure.
 They entail integrating external resources into the company's infrastructure.
-Conversely, the software factory's source code or the company's data is copied onto these machines.
+At the same time, the software factory's source code or the company's data is copied onto these machines.
 With libraries downloaded carelessly or code editors with unchecked extensions, there's an added risk of data leakage outside.
 <!-- markdownlint-enable MD037 -->

-We have a dilemma here.
-Either we allow our developers full rights, risking them disabling our security measures, or we restrict these rights, significantly hindering development velocity and innovation, and accept spending more time training personnel on their unique work environment.
+We are faced with a dilemma here.
+We can choose to grant our developers full permissions, but risk them disabling our security measures.
+Alternatively, we can limit these permissions, potentially slowing down their development velocity and ability to innovate, while also needing to invest more time in training them for an unconventional work environment (since it's controlled).

 Several factors should be considered: